-You can increase the difficulty of the game for older students, by having the students add colored ornaments (multi-colored clay or small beads) to the tree.
+You can increase the game's difficulty for older students by having the students add colored ornaments (multi-colored clay or small beads) to the tree.
 You can also ask students to be blindfolded to prevent cheating.

 Shhhh!!!
-Students of any age will enjoy sneaking around being Santa, but this is probably going to appeal most to elementary age players.
-They'll enjoy the fun of figuring out who the secrect Santa is that shares treats with everyone.
+Students of any age will enjoy sneaking around being Santa, but this will probably appeal most to elementary-age players.
+They'll enjoy the fun of figuring out who the secret Santa is that shares treats with everyone.

 - Small treats such as candy canes, stickers, or unsharpened pencils for every student

 If you want to wrap the small treats in wrapped boxes, do this before the game.

 - Ask students to put their heads down on their desks with one hand open (palm up).